Linux Driver Verification

 Development mailing list of LDV project is here: http://linuxtesting.org/cgi-bin/mailman/listinfo/ldv-project

 Of course, the numerous hours of computing power spent testing our tools were not wasted.
-More than 200 problems were found in Linux device drivers, and they have been already reported to LKML.
+More than 240 problems were found in Linux device drivers, and they have been already fixed in upstream.
 The list of problems found is constantly growing as the tools used are improved.

 This outcome proves to be interesting for verification community as well.
 Verification tasks generated by LDV Tools are included into SV-COMP verification benchmarks and it has been adopted as regression tests for CPAchecker verification framework.